 The world of work is changing every day.
 Industries are experimenting with and implementing evolving technologies and processes at an unprecedented level, as survival of companies in the highly competitive globalized world depends on embracing efficient processes and the latest technologies.
 With rapidly changing technology environment at work, the skills necessary to work with them and derive maximum value out of them need regular renewal and upgradation.
-As the industries are moving fast into the knowledge focused age there’s a need of an overhaul of training and learning strategy at organizational level, a need to look beyond onboarding and initial training and bring in place a provision for continuous retraining and upskilling, whenever and wherever they are required.
+As the industries are moving fast into the knowledge focused age there’s a need of an overhaul of training and learning strategy at organizational level, a need to look beyond onboarding and initial training and bring in place a provision for continuous retraining, enterprise learning and upskilling, whenever and wherever they are required.

 Onboarding, training and skill development are part of an enterprise’s expenses, in form of resource engagement, space occupation, equipment expenses and sometimes travel cost.
-Evolution of technology is an unending chain of events, technologies come to rescue here, providing efficient and powerful tools that can disburse training to a great number of learners.
+Evolution of technology is an unending chain of events, technologies come to rescue here, providing efficient and powerful tools that can disburse training to a great number of learners (enterprise learning).
 Technologies like elearning, and artificial reality and virtual reality in near future, can provide less expensive pathways to continuous and efficient learning for employees.
 Thoughtful implementation of these technologies can make the management of learning and knowledge resources within an organisation cost efficient, stress free and streamlined.

 While growing section of organisations are leveraging technology for skill development young employees on the other hand see learning opportunities as a motivation bigger than fancy perks to stay in an organisation.
 There is a demand for lifelong learning and development stemming from a looming threat, as blue collar jobs are being snatched by hi-tech machines, and there is this ever growing competency of automation and artificial intelligence on the other side.
 A survey last year by the Pew Research Center found that 87% of workers believe it will be essential for them to get training and develop new skills throughout their work life in order to keep up with changes in the workplace.